ajpinedam/maui-wiki/Getting-Started.md

 ### iOS from Visual Studio

-To build and debug .NET 6 iOS applications from Visual Studio 2019 you must manually intall the .NET 6 SDK and iOS workloads on both **Windows and macOS** (Mac build host).
+To build and debug .NET 6 iOS applications from Visual Studio 2019 you must manually install the .NET 6 SDK and iOS workloads on both **Windows and macOS** (Mac build host).

 If while connecting Visual Studio to your Mac through XMA you are